Lachee/discord-rpc-csharp/README.md

 **Invoking**

 **Invoking is optional.
-Use this when thread saftey is paramount.**
+Use this when thread safety is paramount.**

 The client will store messages from the pipe and won't invoke them until you call `Invoke()` or `DequeueMessages()`.
-It does this because the pipe is working on another thread, and manually invoking ensures proper thread saftey and order of operations (especially important in Unity3D applications).
+It does this because the pipe is working on another thread, and manually invoking ensures proper thread safety and order of operations (especially important in Unity3D applications).

 In order to enable this method of event calling, you need to set it in the constructor of the DiscordRpcClient under `autoEvents`.
 ```csharp